ashler-herrick/mm_bronze/README.md

 - SFTP server at `localhost:2222`
 - All supporting services (Kafka, PostgreSQL)

 **Note:** The repository includes a development `.env` file with safe localhost configuration.
-For local customization, create a `.env.local` file to override specific values.
+For local customization, create a `.env` file to override specific values.

 ### Basic Usage